 The JMPR met on 9–13 May 2016 in Geneva, Switzerland, at WHO headquarters to discuss their assessment of all three chemicals.

-The summary findings of this meeting were published on 16 May 2016.
-The JMPR concluded that while there was some evidence for a positive correlation between occupational glyphosate exposure and non-hodgkin lymphoma in some studies, the only well-designed large cohort study found no association at any exposure level.
+The summary findings of this meeting were published on 16 May 2016 and a more detailed summary report has recently been published.
+The JMPR concluded that while there was some evidence for a positive correlation between occupational glyphosate exposure and non‑Hodgkin lymphoma in some studies, the only well-designed large cohort study found no association at any exposure level.